DataIntellectTech/TorQ/docs/Processes.md

     datacount|tradecount|rdb1|{count trade}|checkcount|`varname`count`cond!(`trade;10;`morethan)|0D00:01|0D00:00:01

-Upon start up, the CSV file is loaded and inserted into the in-memory table, checkconfig.
+Upon start up, the CSV file is loaded and inserted into the in-memory table, `checkconfig`.
 During this insertion, each check will also be assigned a unique checkid number.

     q)checkconfig